Updated May 6, 2026

 • Are not enrolled in LTSS or buy-in program, and

-• Do not show that they meet any of the exemptions listed directly below
+• Do not show that they comply with any of the approved reasons listed directly below

 Who does not need to comply with work requirements: